 “Yep.
 They’ve had plenty of practice finding clues and write them on an organizer.”

-“That prepared them to write their own mysteries,” said Ms. Sneed.
+“That prepared them to write for these mystery writing activities,” said Ms. Sneed.
 “I can’t imagine jumping into this project without plenty of practice first.”

 Brainstorm Mystery Writing Ideas